TorSalve/jamborette-hjemmeside/pages/en/programme.md

 Listen - because we serve drama and scandal for breakfast.

-# Night activity
+# Night activites
-We have planned two exciting and nerve-wracking night races!
+We have planned two exciting and nerve-wracking night activities!
 Tuesday evenings for those 11 years of age or older, and Wednesday evenings for those younger than 11 years.

-No registration required.
+No pre-registration required.